aptech/docs/docs/CR-plotAddErrorBar.rst

     :param err: Nx1 or NxM matrix.
 Each column contains the error values for each Y column.
     :type err: Scalar

-    :param lwr: Nx1 or NxM matrix.
-Each column contains the lower bar heights for assymetrical error bars.
+    :param lwr:  Each column contains the lower bar heights for assymetrical error bars.
-    :type lwr: TODO
+    :type lwr: Nx1 or NxM matrix

-    :param uppr: Nx1 or NxM matrix.
-Each column contains the upper bar heights for assymetrical error bars.
+    :param uppr:  Each column contains the upper bar heights for assymetrical error bars.
-    :type uppr: TODO
+    :type uppr: Nx1 or NxM matrix

 Examples
 ----------------